andrew/ultimate-awesome/README.md

 - [Metal-Guide](https://github.com/mikeroyal/Metal-Guide) - Metal Guide.
 - [Osint-Resources](https://github.com/OldBonhart/Osint-Resources) - Data collected from publicly available sources to be used in an intelligence context.
 - [Awesome-Interleaving-Reasoning](https://github.com/Osilly/Awesome-Interleaving-Reasoning) - Interleaving Reasoning: Next-Generation Reasoning Systems for AGI.
+- [awesome-llm4math](https://github.com/tongyx361/awesome-llm4math) - Curation of resources for LLM mathematical reasoning, most of which are screened by @tongyx361 to ensure high quality and accompanied with elaborately-written concise descriptions to help readers get the gist as quickly as possible.
 - [awesome-active-learning](https://github.com/yongjin-shin/awesome-active-learning) - Awesome Active Learning Paper List.
 - [Awesome-Conditional-Diffusion-Models](https://github.com/zju-pi/Awesome-Conditional-Diffusion-Models) -   This repository maintains a collection of important papers on conditional image synthesis with diffusion models (Survey Paper published in TMLR2025).
 - [awesome-network-programmability](https://github.com/cisco-ie/awesome-network-programmability) - A curated list of awesome networking programmability and automation resources :tada:.
 - [awesome-gpt4-vision](https://github.com/EGCap/awesome-gpt4-vision) - A collection of awesome GPT4 vision use cases.
 - [Awesome_Audio-driven_Talking-Face-Generation](https://github.com/KangweiiLiu/Awesome_Audio-driven_Talking-Face-Generation) - A curated list of resources of audio-driven talking face generation.
+- [awesome-gaussians](https://github.com/longxiang-ai/awesome-gaussians) - This repository tracks the latest advancements in 3D Gaussian Splatting from Arxiv, with daily automated updates.
+Stay up-to-date with cutting-edge research in this exciting field!.
 - [awesome-chef](https://github.com/obazoud/awesome-chef) - A curated list of amazingly awesome Chef resources.
 - [awesome-particle-physics-for-non-physicists](https://github.com/SwapneelM/awesome-particle-physics-for-non-physicists) - A curated list of introductory resources to Particle Physics (Quantum Field Theory, QED, QCD, Standard Model, Colliders) for people without a formal background in Physics.
 - [awesome-dynamic-graphs](https://github.com/domargan/awesome-dynamic-graphs) - A collection of resources on dynamic/streaming/temporal/evolving graph processing systems, databases, data structures, datasets, and related academic and industrial work.